Invariants of plane curve singularities and Pl\"ucker formulas in positive characteristic: Introduction

 and therefore

 However it is unknown how a plane curve singularity without wild vanishing cycle can be reasonably characterized.
-In this paper, using our main result, we will give a partial answer for this problem saying that if the characteristic $p$ is ``big'' for $f$ (e.g. $p>\kappa(f)$) then $f$ has no wild vanishing cycle (Corollary \ref{coro33}).
+In this paper we will give a partial answer for this problem saying that if the characteristic $p$ is ``big'' for $f$ (resp. for irreducible projective curve $C$) (e.g. $p > \kappa(f)$, resp. $p > \deg C(\deg C-1)$), then $f$, resp. $C$ has no wild vanishing cycle.
+(Corollary \ref{coro33}).